mountwebs/ha-plant-tracker/README.md

 *What the PlantTracker.py does:*

 The script creates a sensor for each plant you want to track.
-The sensor has four states: 3 (the plant was watered today), 2 (the plant does not need water), 1 (the plant should be checked), 0 (the plant needs water).
+The sensor has four states: 3 (the plant was watered today), 2 (the plant does not need water), 1 (the plant should be checked/can be watered), 0 (the plant needs water).
 The states are calculated every day at a chosen time (0:05 by default) and when the "last watered date" is changed (for example when you water the plant).

 The script also stores the "last watered date" in a file so that the states are retained after a restart.